Beau Hoopman

 Beau Hoopman (born October 1, 1980) is an American rower.

 Collegiate career

 A member of his high school's golf team, Hoopman joined the rowing team at the University of Wisconsin as a walk-on in the fall of 1999.
-He won the Eastern Sprints both as a member of Wisconsin's freshman eight in 2000, and in the varsity eight in 2002, the latter being Wisconsin's first victory in the event since the inaugural Eastern Sprints in 1946.
+He won the Eastern Sprints both as a member of Wisconsin's freshman eight in 2000, and in the varsity eight in 2002, the latter of which brought Wisconsin its first victory in the event since the inaugural Eastern Sprints in 1946.
 He was named to the University of Wisconsin-Madison Athletic Hall of Fame in 2014.

 International career

 Hoopman first competed internationally for the United States in 2001, winning a silver medal at the World Under 23 Rowing Championships in Ottensheim, Austria.
 He was also a member of the gold medal eight at the 2002 Under 23 championships in Genoa, Italy, and placed 12th in the Men's 4- at the 2002 world championships, his first appearance as a member of the senior national team.